seetaresearch/dragon/docs/api/python/tensorflow.rst

   `class GradientTape <tensorflow/GradientTape.html>`_
   : Record the operations for auto differentiation.

+  `class TensorShape <tensorflow/TensorShape.html>`_
+  : Represent the a sequence of dimensions.

   `class TensorSpec <tensorflow/TensorSpec.html>`_
   : Spec to describe properties of a tensor.